MukundVarmaT/oh-my-dl/README.md

 **Update wallpaper and Database**

-- `python3 oh-my-dl.py -u` (or) `python3 oh-my-dl.py -update` - fetches latest papers to update database and modifies desktop background based on current user settings/interests.
+- `python3 oh-my-dl.py -u` (or) `python3 oh-my-dl.py -update` - fetches latest papers to update database **(recommended: at least once a week)** and modifies desktop background based on current user settings/interests.

 **Links for latest paper recommendations**